peterbrittain/asciimatics/README.rst

 How to use it?
 --------------
-To use the low-level API, simply create the Screen and use it.
-For example:
+To use the low-level API, simply create a Screen and use it to print coloured text at any location, or get mouse/keyboard input.
+For example, here is the classic "hello world":

 .. code-block:: python

+    from asciimatics.screen import Screen

     def demo(screen):
         screen.print_at('Hello world!', 0, 0)